Monday Night Countdown: Monday Night Football on ABC era

 The show was initially hosted by Mike Tirico along with analysts Joe Theismann, Craig James, Phil Simms and Ron Jaworski.
 Mike Ditka also discussed certain topics and Chris Mortensen brought news and rumors from around the league.
 John Clayton was also a regular guest on the show.
-Former presenters include Mike Tirico, Bill Parcells, Michael Irvin, and Sterling Sharpe.
+Former presenters include Mike Tirico, Bill Parcells, Michael Irvin and Sterling Sharpe.
 During the 2005 season, it enjoyed its best ratings ever and was the highest-rated studio sports show on cable television.
-On occasion, the crew appeared on-site at the game, but for the most part the show was aired from the studios in Bristol, Connecticut.
+On occasion, the crew appeared on-site at the game, but for the most part, the show was aired from the studios in Bristol, Connecticut.

 ESPN Monday Night Football

 2006

 In 2006, the show began appearing at the Monday Night Football site live as the game moved to ESPN from ABC.
 Stuart Scott moved to host of NFL Primetime which precedes Monday Night Countdown and Chris Berman moved from NFL Primetime to Monday Night Countdown and was joined by returning analysts Tom Jackson and Michael Irvin along with new analyst from Sunday NFL Countdown Steve Young.
 Ron Jaworski also contributed to the show along with Chris Mortensen, Ed Werder and Sal Paolantonio.
-Also, in 2006 Monday Night Countdown introduced a new logo and new graphics as part of The Syndicate's new NFL package for ESPN.
+Also in 2006, Monday Night Countdown introduced a new logo and new graphics as part of The Syndicate's new NFL package for ESPN.
 In the same fashion as all ESPN NFL studio shows, Monday Night Countdown adopted ABC's alternate football musical theme, though presented as a shuffle.

 2007

-Beginning with the 2007, the show cutback its onsite presence by having its main anchor team at ESPN studio's in Bristol, but still kept a set at the actual game site.
+Beginning with the 2007 NFL season, the show cutback its onsite presence by having its main anchor team at ESPN studios in Bristol, but still kept a set at the actual game site.

 2008

-The Bristol team was Berman, Jackson, Mortensen, Mike Ditka, Keyshawn Johnson, and Cris Carter.
-The on-site team is Scott, Young, and Emmitt Smith.
+The Bristol team was Berman, Jackson, Mortensen, Mike Ditka, Keyshawn Johnson and Cris Carter.
+The on-site team is Scott, Young and Emmitt Smith.

-2009-2012
+2009–2012

-The Bristol team was Berman, Jackson, Mortensen, Ditka, Johnson, and Carter.
-The on-site team was Scott, Young, and Matt Millen (later Trent Dilfer) in the third spot.
+The Bristol team was Berman, Jackson, Mortensen, Ditka, Johnson and Carter.
+The on-site team was Scott, Young and Matt Millen (later Trent Dilfer) in the third spot.

 On September 17, 2012, Monday Night Countdown moved up to the 6:30 ET timeslot and expanded to 2 hours.
 As a result, SportsCenter Monday Kickoff had its runtime cut in half, from 60 minutes to 30 minutes only.
 Additionally, Monday Night Countdown debuted a new program logo that closely resembles that of Monday Night Football and a new graphics scheme package matching that of Monday Night Football.
 Also, Monday Night Countdown began using MNF's "Heavy Action" theme music as this program's own theme music.